Could you be Warwickshire Libraries’ Young Poet Laureate 2025/26?

 1. Why you want to be Warwickshire Libraries’ Young Poet Laureate

-or you can download the form (PDF 84 KB) - see below for instructions about submitting.
+Download the form (PDF, 129 KB) (see below for instructions about submitting)

-Entries can be submitted online (using the 'Apply online' link above) or emailed to libraryevents@warwickshire.gov.uk.
+Entries can be submitted online using the link above or emailed to libraryevents@warwickshire.gov.uk.
 Alternatively, printed entries can be posted to The Reading and Learning Team, Unit 4, WCC Hawkes Point, 1 Hawkes Drive, Heathcote Industrial Estate, Warwick, CV34 6LX (they must arrive by 5pm on Thursday 5 October 2025).

 Data Privacy and Use Statement: We need this information in order to accept and assess your application for the Young Poet Laureate position.
 We need a way to communicate with you.
 We will store your details in a way that protects your privacy and process it under the lawful basis of public task.
-You can read our full Privacy Notice at warwickshire.gov.uk/privacyls.
+Read our full Privacy Notice.

 For more information about the Young Poet Laureate scheme or if you have any questions about the application process, please email libraryevents@warwickshire.gov.uk